Video Quality Monitor

 • synchronization between audio and video (lipsync)

-• blockiness (sometimes called "blocking effect"), blur (sometimes called "blurring"), contrast, jerkiness (sometimes called "image freezing"), rebuffering durations, black frames, silences, saturations, video bitrate, audio bitrate
+• blockiness (sometimes called "blocking effect"), blur (sometimes called "blurring"), contrast, jerkiness (sometimes called "image freezing"), rebuffering durations, black frames, silences, saturations, actual frame rate, actual video bitrate, actual audio bitrate

 • audio loudness according to recommendations ITU BS 1770-2 and EBU R128 (as required by the CALM: Commercial Advertisement Loudness Mitigation Act)